 As one of the world leaders in sleep research, Matthew Walker, Ph.D., states “The shorter your sleep, the shorter your lifespan.”
+So does that mean that the opposite theory would hold true,

 The answer to this is more complicated than a simple yes or no answer.
 The science behind both theories add up to one thing though — Sleep affects the way we age.